-These lessons provide the time for teachers to engage and build relationship with their students through discussions and effective classroom strategies.
+These lessons, which include CCE Form Teacher Guidance Period (FTGP), CCE Mother Tongue Languages (MTL) and Programme for Active Learning (PAL), provide the time for teachers to engage and build relationships with their students through discussions and effective classroom strategies.
 Broadly, there are three ways CCE lesson time is used:

-- (i) explicit teaching of values and social and emotional skills, which addresses the holistic developmental needs of students, e.g. understanding emotions and how to regulate them, learning how to manage relationships, learning about sexuality, developing a sense of purpose in life; - (ii) equipping students with knowledge and skills to better understand real-world contexts, e.g. understand mental health issues, navigate cyberspaces responsibly, make appropriate educational and career choices, appreciate family life, understand Singapore's racial and religious diversity; and b) Key Student Development Experiences
+- (i) explicit teaching of values, and social and emotional skills, which addresses the holistic developmental needs of students, e.g. understanding emotions and how to regulate them, learning how to manage relationships, and developing skills for responsible decision-making and deepening moral values and one's cultural identity in CCE (MTL). - (ii) equipping students with knowledge and skills to better understand and navigate the real-world, e.g. understand mental health issues, navigate cyberspace responsibly, make appropriate educational and career choices, appreciate family life, understand Singapore's racial and religious diversity; and - (iii) providing opportunities for contribution to family, school and community through Values in Action (VIA) projects.
+Time will be given to identify the needs and establish the intent of project, planning the activities and reflecting on learning.

+b) Key Student Development Experiences